Many of the diseases that afflict people today

 Some zoonotic infections move directly from animals to humans.
 In such cases, an animal is the natural host

-There are many other examples of direct transmission.
+There are many other examples of direct transmission from animals to humans.
 Toxoplasmosis

-, a parasitic disease that typically causes mild flu-like symptoms in humans (but potentially more serious illness in individuals with compromised immune systems), infects many warmblooded animals.
-Cats play an important role in spreading the disease when they become infected by eating infected rodents or small birds and then pass the parasite to humans through their feces.
+, a parasitic disease that can cause mild flu-like symptoms in humans (but potentially more serious illness in developing fetuses and individuals with a compromised immune system), infects many warm-blooded animals.
+Cats are essential for this parasite to spread because they become infected by eating infected rodents or small birds and then pass the parasite to humans through their feces.
 Leptospirosis

-, a bacterial disease spread through the urine of infected animals, or through soil or water contaminated by infected urine, can cause a wide range of symptoms in humans, including high fever, vomiting, and even meningitis and liver failure.
-The Nipah virus
+, a bacterial disease spread through the urine of infected animals or through soil or water contaminated by infected urine, can cause a wide range of symptoms in humans, including high fever, vomiting, and even meningitis

 , which can cause fatal encephalitis (inflammation of the brain), emerged in 1998 in Malaysia.
-Harbored in fruit bats, the virus afflicted slaughterhouse workers who had caught it from pigs.
+This virus is carried by fruit bats, but it moved into pigs and then spread to pig farmers and slaughterhouse workers who were exposed.

-Diseases that are transmitted to humans indirectly via an insect, an arthropod (animals with jointed appendages and exoskeletons
+Diseases transmitted to humans indirectly via an insect or an arthropod (animals with jointed appendages and exoskeletons

-—suddenly began targeting New Yorkers.
+—suddenly began affecting New Yorkers.
 Seven people died and 62 were hospitalized.
-Until then the virus had been confined to Africa, West Asia, and the Middle East.
+Until then the virus had been confined to Africa, Europe, the Middle East, and West Asia.
 Today, the infection caused by West Nile virus has fully established itself in North America, flaring up in the summer and continuing into the fall.
-Since 1999 the virus has spread rapidly across North America and into Latin America.
-In 2009 there were 720 reported cases of West Nile virus in the United States, of which 32 were fatal.
+Since 1999 the virus has also spread geographically, moving rapidly across North America and into Latin America.
+According to 2015 data, there were 1,996 reported cases of West Nile virus in the United States, with 111 deaths.

 Wild or domestic animals are natural reservoirs for many vector-borne diseases.
 The main reservoir host for West Nile virus is wild birds.
 The New York City strain of the virus was virtually identical to a strain taken the previous year from a dead goose in Israel.
-Scientists speculate that an infected mosquito, human, or bird may have brought the pathogen to this country on a plane or ship.
+Scientists speculate that an infected mosquito, human, or bird may have brought the pathogen to this country on a plane or ship, again showing the unintended consequences that global trade and travel can have on the spread of infectious disease.

 , yellow fever

-, and typhus, are spread to humans from animals via the bites of insects and other arthropods.
-In fact, nearly half the world’s population is currently infected with a vector-borne disease.
+, and typhus, are spread to humans from animals (including from other humans), via the bites of insects and other arthropods.